Graduate Leadership Program

 Organized by

-Foundation for Leadership & Education Development – FLED, an NGO established in 1995 to build the economic and leadership capacities of women and youths through training, economic empowerment, mentoring, public education, and advocacy.
+Foundation for Leadership & Education Development – FLED, an NGO established in 1995 to build the economic and leadership capacities of youths through training, economic empowerment, mentoring, public education, and advocacy.

 Certified by

-FLED International Leadership Institute, the professional leadership think tank established in 1999.
+Fled International Leadership Institute, the graduate leadership school established in 1999.

 For inquiries, please contact